Skip navigation

 The Importance of CoQ10 and Mitochondria

-A key driver of mitochondrial function is Coenzyme Q10 (CoQ10), also known as ubiquinone, which is a vitamin-like fat-soluble substance found in the inner mitochondrial membrane of cells.
-CoQ10 is one of the key molecules involved in the electron transport system, which helps generate energy through the formation of adenosine triphosphate (ATP), which drives cellular function and life.
+A key driver of mitochondrial function is Coenzyme Q10 (CoQ10), also known as ubiquinone, a vitamin-like fat-soluble molecule located within the inner mitochondrial membrane.
+CoQ10 plays a central role in the electron transport chain, the process responsible for generating adenosine triphosphate (ATP) — the primary energy currency that powers cellular function and sustains life.

 What is Primary CoQ10 Deficiency (PCQD)?